WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 <br>

 ### [4.
 Unity C# Syntax learn code archives](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/Unity%20C%23%20Syntax%20learn%20code%20archives) <a name = "unitycsharpsyntaxlearncodearchives"></a>
+This folder contains all the C# files during my Unity C# syntax learning journey, organised roughly according to the order of the Unity's Youtube playlist's videos on Unity C# syntax. (link: https://www.youtube.com/playlist?list=PLX2vGYjWbI0S9-X2Q021GUtolTqbUBB9B (Unity)) Most of the information in this folder is taken from this Unity Youtube playlist: https://www.youtube.com/playlist?list=PLX2vGYjWbI0S9-X2Q021GUtolTqbUBB9B (Unity), with a lot of assistance from [ChatGPT](https://chat.openai.com/) and Googling due to how poor Unity's Youtube videos tutorials on Unity C# syntax are at teaching haiz...
+I did skip some of the videos from the Unity Youtube playlist as well, did not follow all of them exactly.

+say the Unity tutorial flappy bird was the first youtube c# Unity vid I watched tonunderstand unity

 *How to use the C# files in this folder?*
 The C# files in this folder needs to be used along with the '[Unity C# Syntax learn Unity project](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/Unity%20C%23%20Syntax%20learn%20Unity%20project)' folder in order to run them in Unity. (which these C# files already are added to the [Unity C# Syntax learn Unity project](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/Unity%20C%23%20Syntax%20learn%20Unity%20project))

-This folder contains all the C# files during my Unity C# syntax learning journey, organised roughly according to the order of the Unity's Youtube playlist's videos on Unity C# syntax. (link: https://www.youtube.com/playlist?list=PLX2vGYjWbI0S9-X2Q021GUtolTqbUBB9B (Unity)) Most of the information in this folder is taken from this Unity Youtube playlist: https://www.youtube.com/playlist?list=PLX2vGYjWbI0S9-X2Q021GUtolTqbUBB9B (Unity), with a lot of assistance from [ChatGPT](https://chat.openai.com/) and Googling due to how poor Unity's Youtube videos tutorials on Unity C# syntax are at teaching haiz...

-didnt follow all the videos exactly, and i did skip a few of them

-say the Unity tutorial flappy bird was the first youtube c# Unity vid I watched tonunderstand unity

 *Sources:*
 + https://www.youtube.com/playlist?list=PLX2vGYjWbI0S9-X2Q021GUtolTqbUBB9B (Unity) (Youtube playlist labelled 'Beginner-friendly scripting tutorials' by Unity, consisting of various videos teaching the basic C# syntax for Unity)

-My learning journey of the C# programming language and the Unity game development framework.

-the C# environment is for VS code IDE, not sure if it works for other ides tho learn code archives is coupled with it

-Unity C# syntax Unity project is where you can run the C# codes in the Unity editor Unity C# syntax leanr code archives comes with it

-In order to set up the Unity project, refer to 19.
-2D Unity Game, the section 'How to donwload and use a unity source code from gitihub in your unity editor/software' and for upload also

-Links sources when building the Unity game: https://www.youtube.com/watch?v=XtQMytORBmM&t=1s (Intro to Unity)
-https://www.youtube.com/watch?v=msTvOG4w80I (how to add animation to the sprites in Unity)

-https://www.youtube.com/watch?v=CO4BGZOuUkM (how to run C# code in vscode youtube vid)

-https://www.youtube.com/watch?v=GhQdlIFylQ8&t=12271s (learn C# code archives youtube vid)